andreaeusebi/test_opencv/README.md

-# Repository containing C++ nodes for testing OpenCV functionalities
+# Repository containing C++/Python code for testing OpenCV functionalities

-In this repository I put simple code used to test OpenCV functionalities.
+In this repository I put simple code used to test OpenCV functionalities and for basic utilities.
 Do not expect nothing special.